VennDev/SpartanPHP/README.md

     "quality_runtime": 5 // Timeout to check input and output quality when running the environment as well as encode.
 }
 ```

+# Next Update
+- UI for SpartanPHP
+- Add in environmental fluctuations for better navigation.